 Profit and Loss

-A statement of a business’s gross income, cost of goods, operating costs and net profit or loss.
+According to business law, a statement of a business’s gross income, cost of goods, operating costs and net profit or loss.

 Usually at time of closing, it is the proportionate division of expenses based on days or time occupied or used by the seller and/or buyer, such as taxes, insurance, rent, or other items.